-Regional History Image
+Regional Library System History

 In 1933-34, only 16 counties in Tennessee provided public library service through 25 libraries.
 Two-thirds of the state’s population was without library service.
 The country was in the throes of the depression.